 The terms of most debt securities provide that interest on the debt securities accrues from the most recent date on which interest has been paid or, if no interest has been paid, then from the date of original issuance.
-Since the additional debt securities issued in a reopening are almost never issued on an interest payment date for such class of debt securities, the purchase price for the additional debt securities issued in reopenings includes interest that would have accrued on the additional debt securities had they been issued on the original issue date of the outstanding debt securities.
+Since the additional debt securities issued in a reopening are almost never issued on an interest payment date for such class of debt securities, the purchase price for the additional debt securities issued in reopenings will always include the interest that would have accrued on the additional debt securities had they been issued on the most recent interest payment date, or if no interest has been paid, on the original issue date of the outstanding debt securities.
 To illustrate this point, consider the following hypothetical: